Australia's Uranium Mines

 ERA's success in environmental management has given rise to a consultancy, Earth Water Life Sciences, which gained significant business based on Ranger's environmental reputation.

 In 2013 ERA was carrying out a $23 million prefeasibility study on an integrated tailings, water and closure strategy, work on which was ready to commence.
-Some 10 Mt backfill had been placed into pit 3 by mid 2013, and the company is dredging the tailings dam and will send 4.4 Mt /yr to pit 3 from December 2015, with the remainder of low-grade ore after 2020.
+Some 10 Mt waste rock backfill had been placed into pit 3 by mid-2013.
+Mill tailings were sent there from the start of 2015.
+From December 2015 the company has been dredging the tailings dam and sending 4.4 Mt/yr to pit 3.
+This will be followed by the remainder of low-grade ore after 2020.
 Waste rock will be used as capping.
 Much of the cost of rehabilitation is a $220 million brine concentrator to clean up tailings water for discharge, using heat.
-It produces a brine (at pH 1.8 and TDS 400,000 ppm) retained in pit 3 which is retained in pit 3, and 1.83 GL/yr of clean water, and was commissioned in September 2013.
+It produces a brine (95 ML/yr at pH 1.8 and total dissolved solids of 400,000 ppm) which is injected into the waste rock underfill at the bottom of pit 3, and 1300 ML/yr of clean water.
+It was commissioned in September 2013.
+In pit 1, filled with tailings, after a pre-load rock layer to compress the tailings and dewater them via 7700 dewatering wicks, initial coverage with laterite was completed in 2016 ready for waste rock covering to be followed by final landform shaping and revegetation over 39 ha.

 See also ERA website.